 The trailheads are well-marked, but it’s a good idea to pick up a Springbrook walks map from the Springbrook tourist information center.

-Purling brook Falls Walking Trail
+Purling Brook Falls Walking Trail

 Of the three Springbrook walking trails we decided to take, it was Purlingbrook Falls that we were most excited about.
 We had seen pictures of the falls and had high expectations.
 We anticipated seeing a massive stream of water pouring from the top of the mountain into the pool below.

 The Purlingbrook Falls walk begins with an easy 100-meter stroll to a lookout point featuring a clear view of the famous Springbrook waterfall.
 Slightly dismayed at the sight, the waterfall was little more than a misty trickle.
-Our visit was in the winter, a time of year with little rain when the waterfalls on the Gold Coast aren’t flowing with any force.
+Our visit was in the Australian winter, a time of year with little rain when the waterfalls on the Gold Coast aren’t flowing with any force.
 Although Purling Brook was not as immense as we envisioned, it was still a wonderfully beautiful waterfall and a good start to our Gold Coast walks.

 From the Purlingbrook Falls Springbrook lookout point, we set out on the Springbrook walking tracks that led to the bottom of the falls.
 As we descended the steep incline, we were quickly enveloped in forest.
 Near the bottom of the falls, we could see rainbow shimmering in the mist where the water splashed into a turquoise pool.